Slaedr/BLASTed/README.md

 - [Boost](http://www.boost.org/)
 - [PETSc](http://www.mcs.anl.gov/petsc/) and MPI are required to build the PETSc interface.
 PETSc 3.8 is required to run the tests.

-Assuming that you are in the top-level BLASTed directory, type
+Assuming that you are in the top-level BLASTed directory, type `sh config_release_petsc.sh` to configure a release version with AVX vectorization and the PETSc interface.
+To do it manually,

     mkdir build && cd build

-and then, to build a release version with AVX vectorization and the PETSc interface,

-	cmake .. -DCMAKE_BUILD_TYPE=Release -DAVX=1 -DWITH_PETSC=1 -DCMAKE_CXX_COMPILER=mpicxx
+	cmake .. -DCMAKE_BUILD_TYPE=Release -DAVX=1 -DWITH_PETSC=1 -DCMAKE_C_COMPILER=mpicc -DCMAKE_CXX_COMPILER=mpicxx

 To build without the PETSc interface, `-DWITH_PETSC` should be removed.
 See the beginning of the top-level CMakeLists.txt file for all the options.
 To build,